 Let’s say you want to develop a video to explain how people should take action in case of an emergency in your office.
 You probably want your video’s tone to be calm and secure, so your narrator should convey reliability.
 But the script, color palette, and characters should be aligned with that concept as well.

-It’s only when all those individual elements come together and converge that your explainer video can work as a uniform piece.
-Helping you to deliver information more effectively and garner a deeper connection with your audience.
+It’s only when all those individual elements come together and converge that your explainer video can work as a uniform piece to help you to deliver information more effectively and garner a deeper connection with your audience.
 This is what ultimately makes your explainer video price a worthy investment.

 As we’ve just said, in video marketing, the color palette is one of the primary things that helps to set the tone and get your message across.
 All while making the piece more visually appealing.